-- 1. WRC flood model This comparison showed a good correlation with the WRC flood maps.
-Due to the WRC flood modelling data used (based on more coarse LIDAR) this rain on grid model picked up similar areas of flooding but in finer detail.
-It showed that a number of flooding areas extend further than the WRC modelling boundary and appears to have given a more detailed extent in these areas. - 2.
+- 1. WRC flood model This comparison showed that the WRC flood maps/modelling does not intersect the urban area and therefore no useful comparison was able to be undertaken. - 2.
 Previous WSP rapid flood hazard modelling.
 This mapping was based on previous LIDAR which is less accurate than the 2022 LIDAR.
 This also excluded all pipes.
 This quick method for flood area identification showed good correlation in the gully areas.